Frequently Asked Questions

 This optional raft trip travels through 10 “class 3-4” rapids in the Nenana River canyon over the course of 11 beautiful miles.
 An experienced guide steers each raft.
 No experience is necessary, and the trip is suitable for guests age 12+.
 Rafters are provided with dry suits and footwear.
 Warm outer wear and wool socks are recommended since the temperature on the river is usually cooler.
 For those who wear glasses, a retainer cord is highly recommended.
 The entire experience lasts 3.5 hours, with 2 hours on the water.
 Transportation is included in the cost.
 The cost also includes a free professional photograph of your raft group, plus gratuities to the guide and driver.

-Both tours offer kayaking as an optional activity.
+The All-Alaska Tour offers kayaking as an optional activity.
 Kayaking is a unique way of experiencing Alaska.
 It is recommended if your ability and finances allow.
-Each kayaking tour begins with a safety briefing and some paddling instruction.
-There is a chance to see otters, seals, and sea lions, but there are no guarantees.
+The kayaking tour begins with a safety briefing and some paddling instruction.
+On this peaceful 3.5-mile paddling experience, we’ll paddle through the Galankin Island and around one of Sitka’s historic landmarks, Rockwell Lighthouse, situated on a rocky outcrop that can only be accessed by water.
+Total time is 3 hours and total paddle time is around 2 hours.
+There is a chance to see bald eagles, otters, seals, and sea lions, but there are no guarantees.
 The protected water is generally free from large swells.
 Most guests say that the kayaking pace and exertion level is easy to moderate.
 Kayaking tours proceed even when it is raining.
 Double kayaks are always used for added stability.
-There is no passenger boat that travels with the group, but the kayaking guides are well trained in guiding and rescue.
-The kayaking tours will only be canceled if there are safety concerns (as determined by the kayak tour companies), in which case a full refund will be issued at a later date.
+There is no passenger boat that travels with the group, but the kayaking guide is well trained in guiding and rescue.
+The kayaking tour will only be canceled if there are safety concerns (as determined by the kayak tour company).
 If a guest decides on his/her own not to participate, no refund will be issued.
 The number of kayakers is limited.
 When that limit is reached, this option will be closed.

 Why do you suggest that guests take their hosts out to dinner?